-The PHA will not provide PBV assistance for excepted units.
+The PHA may choose to provide assistance for excepted units as specified in an RFP.

 PART VIII: DETERMINING RENT TO OWNER

 17-VIII.A.
 OVERVIEW

 The amount of the initial rent to an owner of units receiving PBV assistance is established at the beginning of the HAP contract term.
 Although for rehabilitated or newly constructed housing, the agreement to enter into HAP Contract (Agreement) states the estimated amount of the initial rent to owner, the actual amount of the initial rent to owner is established at the beginning of the HAP contract term.